About the Young Democrats of Washington State

 • Instill our peers with the values of the Democratic party and teach them to pass these values along

-• Provide young people with the social/political education and experiences they will need to be leaders
+• Provide young people with the social and political education & experiences they will need to be leaders

 • And, of course, to have fun in the process!